Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: No. 2

-The Astros might be second in the Rankings and in run differential to the Dodgers, but perhaps not for much longer.
+The Astros might be second in the rankings and in run differential to the Dodgers, but perhaps not for much longer.
 MLB's best offense has outscored the next-best teams by 40 runs, and now that the Astros have Collin McHugh and Charlie Morton back in the rotation, with ace Dallas Keuchel perhaps due back in a week, they might be able to start expanding that differential by preventing runs instead of just overwhelming opponents at the plate. -- Christina Kahrl, ESPN.com

 3. Washington Nationals